Pattaya: Thailand's Coastal Kaleidoscope - Sun, Sea, Spirit, and Surprise Nestled along the shimmering crescent of the Gulf of Thailan...

 accommodation, food, and local transport.

-the tap water in Pattaya?
+Can I drink the tap water in Pattaya?

 No. Tap water is not safe for drinking.
 Always